 “The Fiestas program has been instrumental in providing a rich educational experience at two of our highest-needs schools," said Ana Lucia Fonseca, OSU's 4-H Latino outreach coordinator.

-Launched in Washington County in 1998, the bilingual, afterschool Tech Wizards program teaches science, technology, engineering and mathematics (STEM) to low-income students, particularly Latinos, in grades 9 through 12 who are considered at risk of dropping out of school.
+Launched in Washington County in 1998, the bilingual, after-school Tech Wizards program teaches science, technology, engineering and mathematics (STEM) to low-income students, particularly Latinos, in grades 9 through 12 who are considered at risk of dropping out of school.
 Students in the program learn to create websites, produce videos and podcasts, make computerized maps and build robots.
 They are also required to perform 30 hours of community service each year in STEM-related fields.

 The program has been replicated in more than 100 counties in over 20 states.
 In Oregon, about 1,000 students have participated in the program.
 About 95 percent have graduated from high school, and about 70 percent of those have pursued more education in science, technology, engineering or math.

 Juntos, which means “together" in Spanish, is a college readiness program for first-generation college students and their families.
 Originally developed by North Carolina State University, Juntos was launched in Madras in 2012 by the Jefferson County school district and OSU.
-The Juntos program, taught in English and Spanish, connects participants with success coaches and college-age mentors who facilitate weekly afterschool clubs and activities.
+The Juntos program, taught in English and Spanish, connects participants with success coaches and college-age mentors who facilitate weekly after-school clubs and activities.
 Besides Madras, Juntos is also offered in Culver, Tillamook, Sisters, Warm Springs, McMinnville, The Dalles, Hood River, Mosier, Corvallis, Redmond, Hillsboro, Newport and Dayton.

 The White House Initiative on Educational Excellence for Hispanics was established in 1990 to address the educational disparities faced by the Hispanic community.
-To learn more about it and to view the award recipients, visit the initiative’s website.